 I congratulate you on your ability to come up with little-known information about adapters that reduce elevated blood pressure .
 I should rather say normalizing blood pressure, because just the normalization effect on physiological parameters is the domain of the adapotogenes - even if their dosing is exceeded, there will be no unwanted or excessive effects.

-The causes of fluctuations in your blood pressure may be many and your doctor is in a much better position than me when it comes to determining them.
+The causes of fluctuations in your blood pressure may be many and your doctor is in a much better position than me in their determination.
 Furthermore, I have never recommended anyone to take drugs, and not drugs for hypertension at all.
 It is usually the case that patients who have a problem with the side effects of drugs are trying to quit themselves and look for a less harmful natural alternative for them.

 I always say to these patients that the recommendations are only material to consider for a good doctor who is, of course, familiar with the effects of medicines both industrial and natural.
 I also say that a good doctor must also be a detective, because healing plants have a lot of nonsense, whether from non-professional herbalists or rentals of natural medicines paid by manufacturers of industrial medicines.